 Case #1: E-5’s End of Enlistment

-Sgt X, an Army E-5, is separating after a little more than 4 years from Fort Hood, so he can go to college, using the post-9/11 GI Bill.
-He has 30 days of leave, and is trying to decide whether to sell it back or to use terminal leave.
+Sgt X, an Army E-5, is separating after more than four years from Fort Hood, so he can go to college using the Post-9/11 GI Bill.
+He has 30 days of leave and is trying to decide whether to sell it back or to use terminal leave.
 He has deployed to a combat zone, and ½ of his accrued leave is considered combat zone tax exclusion (CZTE) leave.
 His EAOS is 30 June, and his first class doesn’t start until September, so he’s got plenty of time.

 Normally, you pay taxes on leave that you sell back to the government.
 However, leave earned in a CZTE is not taxable when sold back, so Sgt X would only be taxed on ½ of his sold back leave.
-Let’s assume that Sgt X is in the 15% tax bracket, which is fairly reasonable for his paygrade, and that he pays no state income tax.
+Let’s assume that Sgt X is in the 15% tax bracket, which is fairly reasonable for his pay grade, and that he pays no state income tax.
 In this case, he is entitled to $2,418.14:

 CZTE: $87.14 X 15 days = $1,307.10

 Taxable: $87.14 X 15 days = $1,307.10 – 15% ($196.06) = $1,111.04

 Now, Sgt X has to decide whether his time is worth $2,418.14.
 First of all, he might not receive this amount.
 He would have to check with his pay office to determine his tax withholding rate.
 If taxes are withheld at a higher rate, he might receive less than his entitlement.
 Then he’d have to wait until the next year to file his tax return and apply for a refund.
 This might not meet his cash flow needs, but in his case, he might not have many other priorities besides getting as much money as he needs before he starts college.